aath0/MinoritiesInResearch/SurveyTopics/Overview_Survey.md

 1. What is your age? [blank box]
 2. What is your place of residence?
 [Country]
 3. What is your place of origin?
-(If more than one please note the place where you spent most of your childhood, or the place to which you most closely relate to) [Country] [City]
+(If more than one please note the place where you spent most of your childhood, or the place to which you most closely relate to) [Country]
 4. What is your gender? [female/male/other]
 * If other, then specify
 5. What is the highest level of education you have achieved?
 [Dropdown: Does not apply / Primary school / High school / College / Bachelor / Masters / PhD / MD / Other]